_______________

 California Academy of Sciences under the name Julia thecaphora (Carpenter, 1857)

 would have priority if confirmed with live material.
-In southern Japan,
+Live animals

 many animals lack all or most brown pigment.
 However, the